 - Boosts the tire’s tread life

 Let’s start with the most important benefit of these tires and that’s the slower deflation.
-It’s especially convenient if you are one of those drivers that don’t check the air pressure quite frequently.
-While the regular tires inevitably lose at least some tire pressure each month, NItrogen tires should give you peace of mind.
+It’s especially convenient if you are one of those drivers that don’t check the recommended tire pressure quite frequently.
+While regular tires inevitably lose at least some tire pressure each month, NItrogen tires should give you peace of mind.

 With these tires, you’ll lose the same level of pressure in 3 or 4 months, so it’s a worthy change. nitrogen also shows a great deal of temperature resilience which can be important for your ride.
 Namely, the temperature is a big factor in your tire inflation and it can affect the tire pressure drastically.

 Luckily, nitrogen-filled tires help run cooler and prevent sidewall damage and excessive tread wear of heated tires.
 So, in theory, you can get a much more stable ride in terms of tire pressure fluctuations, and get a few more miles out of your tires when filling them with nitrogen!

 Now that we’ve presented some of the major benefits of nitrogen tires, it’s time to get back to reality.
 Not everything is so great with these tires, and you have to accept their flaws as well.
 First, there’s the major downside of not having nitrogen pumps nearby.

 While regular compressed air pumps are there in every gas station or repair shop, the same can’t be stated for nitrogen pumps.
 There’s also the problem of maintenance.
 Once you pump the tires full of nitrogen, there’s no point in adding even the slightest bit of compressed air.